MRCollective/repave.psm1/readme.md

 Downloads Intel Rapid Storage Technology (RST) to `Installers\SetupRST.exe` unless it's already there and then runs it and outputs a warning to download trimcheck.exe to check if TRIM is enabled for the HDD.

+Note: This install isn't unattended - you have to click through the setup.
+If you know a way of making it unattended that let us know.

 ### Install-Git

 Install of: